zEuS0390/ppe-detection-for-construction-site-safety/README.md

 </ul>

 ## 📊 Datasets
-The trained model was trained using these datasets with different image augmentation.
-The custom dataset used in this project were pre-processed and thoroughly scanned and labeled following the classes mentioned above.
+The model was trained using these datasets with different image augmentation.
+The custom datasets used in this project were pre-processed and thoroughly scanned and labeled following the classes mentioned above.
 Images were resized to 640x640 and provided with different augmentations.
-The final datasets are split into three different sets 70% Training Set, 20% Validation Set, and 10% Testing Set.
+The final datasets are split into three different sets: 70% training Set, 20% validation set, and 10% testing set.

 The datasets are available in these links:
 <ul>